 To taste the genuine Pastéis de nata in Paris, we love to buy them at Comme à Lisbonne.

-However, at home, we can make them at home.
-To make it easy, I cheat and use ready-made puff pastry.
-There’s nothing wrong with that.
-Just remember to use a good quality all-butter puff pastry.
+We can make them easily at home, although I cheat and use ready-made puff pastry.
+There's nothing wrong with that.
+Although please use a good quality all-butter puff pastry otherwise it's just not great.
 I use either defrosted (here in France, Picard do a good frozen puff), or ready-rolled (these are in packets of 230g and so easy to use).

 If not ready-rolled, just roll out the pastry to 3-5mm thickness and cut out your circles according to the recipe below.